matiaspakua/tech.notes.io/pages/development/advance_your_spring_development_skills.md

 Google Cloud Platform (GCP) offer two types of internal load balancers:

-- **Internal TCP and UDP Load Balancer**: This type is ideal for serving TCP traffic, which is suitable for data that needs to be retransmitted if dropped, like photos.
+- **Internal TCP and UDP Load Balancer**: This type is ideal for serving TCP traffic, which is suitable for<mark style="background: #FFF3A3A6;"> data that needs to be retransmitted</mark> if dropped, like photos.
 It also serves UDP traffic, which is ideal for video streaming.

-- **Internal HTTP and HTTPS Load Balancer**: This type serves HTTP and HTTPS traffic, which is typically seen with Java backend APIs.
+- **Internal HTTP and HTTPS Load Balancer**: This type serves HTTP and HTTPS traffic, which is typically seen with Java<mark style="background: #FFF3A3A6;"> backend APIs</mark>.

 Both load balancers are internal, meaning they serve traffic between internal instances and not from the external internet.
 They are assigned an internal IP address used for internal instances or clients to forward traffic to.
 Both types only support instances deployed in a single region.
 The choice between the two depends on the type of traffic and the application's requirements.